04 The Miller’s Daughter

 Graybard and Conall turned their eyes down to the table.
 Dali looked around the room as the patrons took in every word.
 “Mind your own stories,” she told everyone in the room.
 “You know I’ll tell you what they said later.”

 With that final warning, the patrons returned to their private conversations.
-“It’s late in the day,” Dali said, “But we do have a few chickens left on our spit.
+“It’s late in the day,” said Dali, “But we do have a few chickens left on our spit.
 I’ll bring some ale for you and water for these boys.”

 Dali walked back to the kitchen, disappearing behind the doors.
 It was rare to get water without going to a well, cistern, or river.
 Caleb leaned forward and whispered, “So you don’t do well with Dragoons or women.”

 Conall slapped Caleb on the back of the head, smiling.
 In minutes, Dali returned to the table with two servers.
-One carried chicken, mashed peas, barley bread on a wooden slab, while the other brought the ale and water.
+One carried sliced chicken, mashed peas, barley bread on a wooden slab.
+The other server brought the ale and water.
 She beckoned to a young boy, sitting in the corner beside the kitchen doors.

 Placing her hands on his shoulders, she said, “This is my boy, Milo.
-I’ll have him bring food for your friend and the creature with him.
-But, before I do, tell me he’ll be safe.”
+I’ll have him bring food for your friend and his animal.
+But before I do, tell me that Milo will be safe.”

-Graybard sat up and nodded.
+Graybard squared his shoulders and nodded.
 “He’ll be safe.”

 “This place and my son are all I have left.
 I lost my mate a few seasons ago to the fever.
 I’m not ready to lose anything else.”

-Dali whispered in Milo’s ear and pushed him towards the kitchen.
+Dali whispered in Milo’s ear and pushed him in the direction of the kitchen.
 “Let me know when you need something else.
 I prefer coins when you are ready to pay for your meal.”

 Graybard watched Dali walk to another table.
 He then asked, “That boy will be safe, right?”

 Caleb didn’t realize how hungry he was until he took that first bite of chicken.
 He looked at Graybard, who waited for a response.
 “The boy is fine.
-Ena only has an appetite for soldiers,” Caleb said with a smirk.
+Ena only has an appetite for a particular soldier,” Caleb said with a smirk.

 “Right, right,” Graybard nodded with a chuckle.